Formal Verification of a Distributed Dynamic Reconfiguration Protocol: Background

 \subsection{The MongoRaftReconfig TLA+ Specification}

-The formal TLA+ specification of \textit{MongoRaftReconfig} was originally included in \cite{schultz2021design}, but was not discussed in detail.
-This specification serves as the basis for the TLAPS proofs presented in this paper, so we give a brief overview of the specification here.
-The complete specification can be found in the \textit{MongoRaftReconfig.tla} file of the supplementary materials \cite{zenodo-tlaps-safety-proof} provided with this paper.
+A formal TLA+ specification of \textit{MongoRaftReconfig} was originally included in \cite{schultz2021design}, but was not discussed in detail.
+This same specification serves as the basis for the TLAPS proofs presented in this paper, so we give a brief overview of the specification here.
+The complete specification can be found in the \textit{MongoRaftReconfig.tla} file of the supplementary material provided with this paper \cite{zenodo-tlaps-safety-proof}.

 The state variables of the specification and their types are shown in Figure \ref{fig:mrr-state-vars}.
-The core actions of \textit{MongoRaftReconfig} are shown in the summarized next state relation presented in Figure \ref{fig:mrr-tla-next}.
+The initial states, next state relation, and specification definition of \textit{MongoRaftReconfig} are summarized in Figure \ref{fig:mrr-tla-next}.
 The operator $Quorums(m)$ is defined as the set of all majority quorums \cite{vukolic2013origin} for a given set of servers $m$.
 Reconfigurations are modeled by the $Reconfig(s, m)$ action, which represents a reconfiguration that occurs on primary server $s$ to a new configuration with member set $m \in 2^{Server}$.
 Configuration propagation is modeled by the $SendConfig(s, t)$ action, which represents the propagation of a configuration from server $s$ to server $t$.
 Elections are modeled by the action $BecomeLeader(s, Q)$, which represents the election of server $s$ by a set of voters $Q$.
 The action $UpdateTerms(s, t)$ propagates the term of a server $s$ to server $t$, if the term of $s$ is newer than $t$.
 The actions $ClientRequest(s)$, $GetEntries(s,t)$, $RollbackEntries(s,t)$, and $CommitEntry(s,Q)$ are responsible for log related actions that are conceptually unrelated to reconfiguration, so we do not discuss their details here.
-Their full definitions can be found in the specifications provided in the supplementary materials \cite{zenodo-tlaps-safety-proof}.
+Their full definitions can be found in the specifications provided in the supplementary material \cite{zenodo-tlaps-safety-proof}.

+Note that our specifications are written at a deliberately high level of abstraction, ignoring some lower level details of the protocol.
+In practice, we have found the abstraction level of our specifications most useful for understanding and communicating the essential behaviors and safety characteristics of the protocol, while also serving to make our automated verification and proof efforts more feasible.
+In the future, however, we believe it would be valuable to explore techniques for formally relating our abstract specifications to real world protocol implementations, with an aim of verifying whether a system implementation faithfully reflects our high level specifications \cite{bornholt2021using, hawblitzel2015ironfleet, 2020extrememodeling}.